-Financial assets represents the Company's investment as follows:
+Financial assets represent the Company's investment as follows:

-- a) 1% investment consisting of 5 equity shares, with value of USD 500 per share, of Britannia Egypt LLC which was incorporated in Egypt on October 13, 2020 and has its registered office at 1 Maadi Station, Cairo, Egypt - b) 1% investment consisting of 5 equity shares, with value of USD 500 per share, of Strategic Foods Uganda Limited which was incorporated in Uganda on September 30, 2020 and has its registered office at Plot 41, 2nd floor, Lugogo House, Lugogo Bypass, Uganda
+- a) 1% share represented by 10 equity shares with value of USD 500 per share, of Britannia Egypt LLC which was incorporated in Egypt on October 13, 2020 and has its registered office at 1 Maadi Station, Cairo, Egypt. - b) 1% share represented by 5 equity shares, with value of USD 500 per share, of Strategic Foods Uganda Limited which was incorporated in Uganda on September 30, 2020 and has its registered office at Plot 41, 2nd floor, Lugogo House, Lugogo Bypass, Uganda.